grisoniFr/bmf_qsar/README.md

 * F. Grisoni, V.Consonni, M.Vighi (2018a).
 Detecting the bioaccumulation patterns of chemicals through data-driven approaches, *Chemosphere*, 208, 273-284.
 * F. Grisoni, V.Consonni, M.Vighi (2018b).
 Acceptable-by-design QSARs to predict the dietary biomagnification of organic chemicals in fish, *Integrated Environmental Assessment and Management*, just accepted.

-The BMFpred software is provided for free by Alvascience srl.
+The BMFpred software is provided for free for non-commercial usage by Alvascience srl.
 Please, cite it as:
 * F. Grisoni, V.Consonni, M.Vighi (2018b).
 Detecting the bioaccumulation patterns of chemicals through data-driven approaches, *Integrated Environmental Assessment and Management*, under review.
 For additional information on the licensing, see below.